Open-Strata/OpenStrata.NET.New/CONTRIBUTING.md

 - After pack, install the generated nupkg locally and then run `dotnet new <shortName>` to scaffold a project.

+Helper scripts

+- `scripts/pack-and-install.ps1` — builds, packs and installs the produced nupkg locally for testing.

+Releasing

+See `RELEASE.md` for instructions on creating a release and publishing to NuGet.org.

 Code of conduct

 Please read `CODE_OF_CONDUCT.md`.